NEW: The wounded 7-year-old survivor came out of a coma on Sunday, prosecutors say

 Investigators have widened to several square kilometers the search area around the shooting scene in the mountainous Haute-Savoie region.

 One clue may lie in a report by a cyclist who said he saw a green 4x4 vehicle and a motorbike near the site of the killings.

-The al-Hilli family arrived in France in late August for a camping holiday, Maillaud said.
+The al-Hilli family arrived in France in late August for a camping holiday, prosecutor Maillaud said.

 He was born in 1962 and was a naturalized British citizen.
-He worked at Surrey Satellite Technology, a high-tech company owned by EADS -- the aerospace corporation that builds satellites.
+He worked at Surrey Satellite Technology, a high-tech company owned by EADS, an aerospace corporation that builds satellites.

 Neighbor Jack Saltman, in al-Hilli’s well-heeled Surrey County community of Claygate, said al-Hilli came from Iraq “many years” ago.

 The identity of a third person killed in the car is not yet clear, though there has been speculation that she is the mother-in-law.

 She had a Swedish passport, but her relationship to the others has not been confirmed, Maillaud said.